oriaxx77/sse-springmvc-rxjava-example/README.md

-"# sse-springmvc-rxjava-example"

  Server Sent Event example with Spring MVC and Rxjava
 -----------------------------------------------------------------------
 ----------------------------------------------------------------------
 Example application for Server Sent Events using Spring MVC and RxJava